 - the Special Education Needs Coordinator (SENCO) if the school or kura has one

-- someone in your local Special Education Office
+- someone in your local Learning Support Office

-Schools and kura provide support for the majority of children with special education needs.
+Schools and kura provide support for the majority of children with learning support needs.
 Talk with your school or kura about how they can use the Special Education and Operations Grant to support your child.
 They can also bring in support for your child and their teachers and kaiako from resource teachers - learning and behaviour, literacy, vision or deaf.

-If your child is one of a small number of children who needs a very high level of support to learn, you may be able to get support through the following services from the Ministry's special education team:
+If your child is one of a small number of children who needs a very high level of support to learn, you may be able to get support through the following services from the Ministry's learning support team:

 - Ongoing Resourcing Scheme